 If you're a Democrat, would you have wanted Donald Trump to appoint a campaign speech czar to determine and enforce the rules on political campaigns?
-And if you're a Republican, would you have wanted those rules enforced by a partisan selected by Barack Obama?
+And if you're a Republican, would you have wanted those rules enforced by a partisan Democrat?